Dennmak/Dennmak.github.io/_posts/2025-08-04-Setting-Up-UAC.md

 ## Where the Magic Happens

-This is the UAC console which is where we'll be exploring our customization options and where you'll see the visual GUI of what UAC does.
-There's a slider bar which allows you to either scroll up or down and each option will show what it provides or what it lacks.
+This is the UAC console, which is where we'll be exploring our customization options and where you'll see the visual GUI of what UAC does.
+There's a slider bar which allows you to either scroll up or down, and each option will show what it provides or what it lacks.

 ![Screenshot 1](/assets/img/Screenshot 1 - Changing UAC.png)